 - Find out more: Bank of England base rate and your mortgage

 Will interest rates turn negative?

 The Bank of England said in June it was considering introducing a negative interest rate to help boost the UK economy in the future.
-This was reaffirmed in its minutes from its last meeting on 17 September, and the letter sent out to some CEOs is the next step in its assessment.
+This was reaffirmed in its minutes from its meeting on 17 September, and the letter sent out to some chief executives was the next step in its assessment.